United States National Security Council: Directorate of Global Health Security and Biodefense

-The Directorate of Global Health Security and Biodefense was created by Barack Obama in 2016 in response to the 2014 Ebola outbreak.
+The Directorate of Global Health Security and Biodefense was created by President Barack Obama in 2016 in response to the 2014 Ebola outbreak.
 Its goal was "to prepare for the next disease outbreak and prevent it from becoming an epidemic or pandemic."
 The directorate was disbanded when a May 2018 change in organizational structure by John Bolton, Trump's recently appointed head of the National Security Council, resulted in the effective elimination of the office then led by Rear Admiral Tim Ziemer, Sr. Director for Global Health Security and Biothreats.
 Remaining staff were moved to other NSC departments, prompting Ziemer's resignation, thus completing the elimination of the office.

 The responsibilities that formerly belonged to the directorate, along with those of arms control and nonproliferation, and of weapons of mass destruction terrorism, were absorbed into a single new directorate, counterproliferation and biodefense, and assigned to Tim Morrison in July 2018 as director.
 Morrison characterized the consolidation as part of an overall NSC "reduction of force" and called it "specious" to say the office was "dissolved", describing the previous size of the organization as "bloat", and stating "That is why Trump began streamlining the NSC staff in 2017."
 Trump defended the 2018 cuts, describing the financial motivation, when questioned in a February 2020 press conference, suggesting that people on a pandemic response team are unnecessary between pandemics, saying "Some of the people we cut, they haven't been used for many, many years."
 No source of information could be found to support the president's statement, likely because the team was created in 2016 and disbanded in 2018.
 He continued: "And rather than spending the money—and I'm a business person—I don't like having thousands of people around when you don't need them."
 The size of the team before cuts was estimated at 430 people, but the "thousands" referenced by the president also included reduction in the staff numbers of the CDC.

 In January 2021, the directorate was reinstated by President Joe Biden, who appointed Elizabeth Cameron as Senior Director for Global Health Security and Biodefense, a position she had previously held under the Obama administration and briefly under the Trump administration.

 New members

 During his presidential transition, President-elect Joe Biden announced the creation of the position of U.S. Special Presidential Envoy for Climate, the occupant of which was to be a member of the National Security Council.
+Former Secretary of State John Kerry served as the first envoy.